masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 = 🎉  Contact Form 7 submission ID  =

 Ultimate Addons for Contact Form 7’s Submission ID addon makes it possible to provide unique IDs for each submission of a contact form. <a href="https://cf7addons.com/preview/contact-form-7-unique-submission-id/">Click Here</a> to check live preview.

+= 🎉  Telegram Integration With Contact Form 7 =

+It provides integration of Telegram with Contact Form 7 through UACF7.
+This enables your submission data to be effortlessly forwarded to your designated Telegram channel. <a href="https://cf7addons.com/preview/telegram-integration-with-contact-form-7/">Click Here</a> to check live preview.

 = 🎉  Contact form 7 CSS =